 - Requesting tax information inconsistently and from only certain groups could run afoul of discrimination laws if the group is a protected class.

-- Tax forms may reveal that a person is unemployed and in several states, it is unlawful for an employer to refuse to consider applicants based on employment status.
+- Tax forms may reveal that a person is unemployed, and in several states, it is unlawful for an employer to refuse to consider applicants based on employment status.
 There is currently no federal law prohibiting discrimination against the unemployed.
-However, as discussed in an EEOC panel meeting in February 2011, the practice arguably has a disparate impact on minorities, older women, and individuals with disabilities, who have higher unemployment rates.
+However, the practice arguably has a disparate impact on minorities, older workers, and individuals with disabilities, who have higher unemployment rates.

 In addition to these issues, identity theft has become a major problem and employers seeking personally identifiable tax information should take measures to maintain its security.
 If, despite the risks, employers decide to request tax returns or W-2s from applicants, they should consider taking these actions: